Man with beard using a smartphone

 TPG

 One of Australia’s biggest home internet providers, TPG also offers a selection of competitive SIM-only prepaid mobile phone plans on the Vodafone 4G and 5G networks (although 5G speeds are only available on select plans and with capped speeds).
-There are three no-contract plans available, and you can pick up discounts on select plans if you’re also a TPG internet customer.
+There are three no-contract plans available, and you can pick up discounts on select plans for new customers or special offers if you’re also a TPG internet customer looking to bundle.

 All plans include unlimited standard talk and text to Aussie numbers.
 The cheapest plan includes 100 minutes of standard international calls and SMS to 31 countries, while the two more expensive plans include unlimited standard international calls and SMS to 31 select countries.